elk-ansible/elk-ansible-deployment/README.md

+### Deploy and Configure  ELK with Terraform and Ansible
 This is a complete end-to-end tutorial on provision and deployment of ELK stack.
 We are using Terraform for the infrastructure deployment amd then we install and configure all the elasticsearch components via Ansible.